Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 ![Todos app design](./images/todosapp.png)

 To build this type of app or any complex app (even as complex as Twitter), the very first thing to do is to split and decompose the UI design into a smaller and isolated unit as outlined in the image.
-Where each of these units can be represented as a component which can then be built in isolation and then later merge to form a complex UI.
+Where each of these units can be represented as a component which can be built in isolation and then later merge to form a complex UI.

 Still on the image.